FordLabs/retroquest/README.md

 Navigate to the `ui` folder, making sure you've already followed the build steps for the frontend and run any of the following commands:

 ```
-npm run unit -- Runs all tests and closes
+yarn unit -- Runs all tests and closes
-npm run test -- Hot runs all tests
+yarn test -- Hot runs all tests
 ```

 ## Running the E2E Tests